pjfl/p5-data-validation/README.md

     separated list of filters to apply and a space separated list of constraints.
 Each constraint method must return true for the value to be accepted

+    The constraint method can also be a list of methods separated by | (pipe) characters.
+This has the effect of requiring only one of the constraints to be true

+        isMandatory isHexadecimal|isValidNumber

+    This constraint would require a value that was either hexadecimal or a valid number

 - `filters`